deficollective/defiscan/src/content/protocols/curve.md

 ## Upgradeability

-The Curve DAO manages all upgrades, primarily through the OwnershipAgentProxy, which executes successful governance votes.
+The Curve DAO manages all upgrades, primarily through the `OwnershipAgentProxy`, which executes successful governance votes.
 Most Curve contracts have an owner or manager with varying permissions, all ultimately controlled by the DAO.

 The DAO's powers are extensive.
 It can upgrade core DAO contracts or delegate permissions to other entities through governance.
 It also controls key parameters, such as interest rate policies in crvUSD and lending markets, fee settings, and liquidity concentration in pools.
 Additionally, it can mint crvUSD and manages the scrvUSD vault, both of which could be used maliciously.

-Governance actions are executed through DAO votes that run for 7 days, with most voting activity occurring within the first 3.5 days due to the linear decay of veCRV voting power after that point.
+All admin/ownership actions are locked behind successful 7 day governance votes, with very little power allocated to the `EmergencyDAO`.

 The key wording for this section in the framework is: